Last updated: 22 Aug 2019 Update History

-India continues to be one of the fastest growing major telecom markets in the world.
-It is also one of the largest.
-Sweeping reforms introduced by successive Indian governments over the last two decades have dramatically changed the nature of telecommunications in the country.
+Sweeping reforms introduced by successive Indian governments over the last two decades have dramatically changed the nature of telecommunications in India.
 The Indian government has been proactive in its efforts to transform India into a global telecommunication hub.

 The mobile market continues to be the main focus of the Indian telecom sector.
 India’s mobile market continues to get the bulk of local capital expenditure as the operators expand their infrastructure.

 India has the potential to become one of the five largest data centre markets globally.
 In the last few years, there has been a radical shift in the way Indians produce and consume data.
 A number of government initiatives and regulations will see further increased in internet users and enforce strict data residency laws that will require vastly more data centre capacity.
 There will a rapid increase in the rate in which on-premise facilities are being outsourced to third-party data centres, as the cloud computing, especially cloud computing continues to grow.